ACLs

 Before you begin, ensure you have administrative access to the WarpStream console and are familiar with the basic concepts of ACLs.

-The current version of ACLs only supports the SASL authentication method.
-Review Enable Agent Authentication for more information.
+The current version of ACLs supports SASL and mTLS authentication method.
+Review Authentication for more information.

 Important: ACLs are only compatible with Agent version 526 and above.
 Make sure you use a compatible agent version, if your cluster has self-hosted agents.